 6. The labour market

-It represents the insights of young people and stakeholders involved so far.
+It represents the insights of young people and stakeholders involved.
 It is a rich but imperfect model; a version of the story that helps us understand the youth employment system.
-We will add more insights and evidence over time.